hylandtechoutreach/ucs/MoreHtmlSub/Ideas.md

 1. Within the `body` rule, (between `{` and `}`), paste the code (starting with `background`)
 1. Save the project to see the background change!

-That should be it!
-The code should end up looking something like this:

 ```css
 body {
   background: rgb(34,193,195);